Fellowship Benefits and Logistics

 Either GHC or the placement organization arranges health insurance for fellows that meets our minimum standards:

 - Medical evacuation whenever GHC facilitates fellows to leave their home country (e.g., during GHC trainings and retreats for national fellows, and throughout the full placement year for international fellows)

-Health insurance plans may vary depending on location and the placement organization.
+Health insurance plans may vary depending on location and the placement country.
 Plan documents will be provided to finalists.
 Note that premiums paid for personal property, auto, and other types of insurance will not be reimbursed.

 Global Health Corps handles all travel logistics or provides an equitable travel stipend to fellows for all GHC retreats.

 A valid work permit is required for the fellow to legally fulfill the fellowship in the placement country.
 Your placement organization will guide you in completing and submitting an application.
 Applications will be reviewed by the government of the placement country, which grant work permits.